Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_CNC.md

 G1 R1 X0 Y0 Z5 F6000 ; Go to 5mm above position of the last cut move
 ```

 When a job is paused the coordinates and spindle RPM are saved to slot 1 automatically.
-Be sure that the stop.g file exists, otherwise pausing a job will also disable the stepper drivers and the machine would need to be homed again.

 ## Example configuration and macros